awaescher/OllamaSharp/docs/getting-started.md

     Console.Write(stream.Response);
 ```

-If all went to plan, you should be swept off your feet by the smooth, dulcet tones
-of the Ollama AI.
+The model's answer should be streamed directly into your Console window.